 A dedicated breeder’s sole objective is to progressively move forward, whilst still preserving the genotype (internally coded, inheritable information) and phenotype (outward, physical manifestation) within their bloodline.
-He is not persuaded by external influences, such as financial gain or religious beliefs; but only towards the desired objective in a calculated breeding program.
+He is not persuaded by external influences, such as financial gain or religious beliefs; but only towards the desired objective, in a calculated breeding program.

 Producing a bloodline is all about selection.
 The major benefit of inbreeding is that it exposes undesirable traits within that particular bloodline.
 This enables the breeder to eradicate those undesirable traits from that bloodline through prudent culling.
-By culling the offspring that have inherited the undesirable traits and continuing to inbreed from the most balanced females, a breeder will eventually remove the undesirable traits from that bloodline.
+By culling the offspring that have inherited the undesirable traits and continuing to inbreed from the most balanced females, the breeder will eventually remove the undesirable traits from that bloodline.
 Once they are removed, they will not remain dormant to reappear, generation after generation.

-A family bloodline can only be produced through inbreeding not out-crossing.
-Out-crossing only dilutes desirable traits and does nothing to rectify the faults within that particular bloodline.
+A family bloodline can only be produced through inbreeding, not out-crossing.
+Out-crossing dilutes desirable traits and does nothing to rectify the faults within that particular combination.
 It only masks the faults, which will reoccur in future generations.
 When a breeder inbreeds (father to daughter, son to mother or brother to sister) they are essentially compounding on the good and bad traits to expose them.
 After several generations of inbreeding, a breeder will begin to produce a family bloodline.
 This is the only proven method of re-producing desirable traits, with enough potency, to have a sufficient effect on successive generations.

 If you would like to comprehend the level at which a family bloodline is considered isogenic (having the same or closely similar genotypes) this small paragraph from the worlds foremost laboratory the subject, will be very difficult for most canine breeders to accept.

-Breeding Strategies for Maintaining Colonies of Laboratory Mice - author, JAX The Jackson Laboratory.
+Breeding Strategies for Maintaining Colonies of Laboratory Mice - author, JAX - The Jackson Laboratory, Relatively Simple Breeding Schemes

 “A strain is defined as inbred if it was produced by sibling matings for more than 20 generations, after which all mice are considered isogenic or genetically identical.
 To remain inbred, a strain must be maintained by sibling matings or, if necessary, by parent-off spring matings.
 The main pedigree line should be derived from a single sister-brother breeding pair at each generation."